 Once finished up at the main lookout area, you can continue the full circle walk around the crater, as you take in some different angled views of the crater itself and the Auckland skyline.

 It is then time to head back down the crater, and off to your next destination around Auckland.

 I hope this guide has helped you out better prepare for your trip to the Mount Eden Crater.
 If you have any questions or comments, feel free to add them in below.
-Also be sure to check out the other New Zealand itineraries and guides (like this 10 Day North Island Itinerary).

 Have fun out there and safe travels!